dji-sdk/Onboard-SDK-Doc/source/quickstart/run-the-sample.md

 #### Compile
 1. Use Keil to open the project file `OnBoardSDK_STM32.uvprojx` located in the` sample/STM32/OnBoardSDK_STM32/Project/`directory.
-2. Open the Project tab, select Project Target;
+2. Open the Project tab, select “Options for Target”;
 3. In the C/C ++ tab, select the sample code to be compiled, `-DXXXX_XXXXX_XXXXX`.

 <div>